 Doll's House 202

 Scott Gelber specializes in the history of American higher education.
-His current book project is titled Grading the College: A History of Evaluating Teaching and Learning (Johns Hopkins University Press, forthcoming).
+His most recent book is Grading the College: A History of Evaluating Teaching and Learning (Johns Hopkins University Press, 2020).
 Whereas critics routinely dismiss evaluation as a recent manifestation of misguided external accountability, Grading the College reframes the pursuit of more systematic assessment of institutional performance as a genuine intellectual challenge that has engaged professors for more than a century.
 This work was supported by a grant from the Spencer Foundation.
 Gelber’s second book, Courtrooms and Classrooms: A Legal History of American College Access, 1860-1960 (Johns Hopkins University Press, 2015) revealed that early judicial deference toward colleges was contingent on their perceived service to the public interest.
 The project was supported by a National Academy of Education/Spencer Foundation postdoctoral fellowship.
 Titled The University and the People: Envisioning American Higher Education in an Era of Populist Protest (University of Wisconsin Press, 2011), Gelber’s first book argued that the core principles of public higher education evolved out of a taut relationship between grassroots activism and professorial expertise during the late nineteenth century.
 The project was supported by grants from the Spencer Foundation and the Charles Warren Center for Studies in American History.
 In 2012, it won the Linda Eisenmann Prize of the History of Education Society.
 He is currently researching the history of teacher recruitment.

 Ph.D., M.A., Harvard University